The Wild Dove (Holoubek), Op. 110, B198

 approx. 20 min.

 Of the four in this group of symphonic poems, The Wild Dove is formally the most compact.
 The exceptional homogeneity of the work is the result of a monothematic principle: all the thematic material arises from the same motivic core which, at the same time, represents the characteristic curse motif.
-Here we have evidence of Dvorak’s unflagging invention in that he is able to exploit this motivic focus as the base for completely different moods – for example, the introductory funeral march on the one hand, and then the scene of the wedding party later on.
-Dvorak essentially divides Erben’s ballad into four major sections (funeral march, encounter between the widow and the youth, wedding scene, tragic conclusion), but he also adds a quasi epilogue which isn’t present in Erben’s verse, namely the move towards a typically Dvorakian catharsis in an expression of reconciliation and redemption.
+Here we have evidence of Dvořák’s unflagging invention in that he is able to exploit this motivic focus as the base for completely different moods – for example, the introductory funeral march on the one hand, and then the scene of the wedding party later on.
+Dvořák essentially divides Erben’s ballad into four major sections: funeral march – encounter between the widow and the youth – wedding scene – tragic conclusion.
+He also adds a quasi epilogue which isn’t present in Erben’s verse, namely the move towards a typically Dvořákian catharsis in an expression of reconciliation and redemption.
 In terms of its orchestration, the symphonic poem The Wild Dove is one of the composer’s masterpieces.
-Dvorak’s sovereign instrumentation is manifested particularly in the way he recreates the mournful cooing of the dove, using a combination of two flutes, a harp and oboe, also in the suggestive rendering of the widow’s false weeping at her husband’s funeral, or the original imitative sounds heard during the wedding scene.
+Dvořák’s sovereign instrumentation is manifested particularly in the way he recreates the mournful cooing of the dove, using a combination of two flutes, a harp and oboe, also in the suggestive rendering of the widow’s false weeping at her husband’s funeral, or the original imitative sounds heard during the wedding scene.

 premiere and subsequent performances